-- Submit completed application of admission with fee of \$25. - A bachelor's degree from a regionally-accredited college or university and an official transcript from the institution granting your baccalaureate degree and official transcripts of all graduate level work, if any. - Cumulative grade point average (GPA) of 2.8 OR on the last 60 credits earned toward a bachelor degree. - Submit Praxis I Pre-Professional Skills Test (PPST) scores (scores on all subtests must meet Mississippi licensure requirements).
+- Submit completed application of admission with fee of \$25. - A bachelor's degree from a regionally-accredited college or university and an official transcript from the institution granting your baccalaureate degree and official transcripts of all graduate level work, if any.

+- Cumulative grade point average (GPA) of 2.8 OR on the last 60 credits earned toward a bachelor degree. - If an applicant has a cumulative GPA of 3.0 or higher in 6 or more graduate credit hours from courses taken in an accredited and approved graduate program then the graduate course GPA will supersede the applicant's undergraduate GPA. - Submit Praxis I Pre-Professional Skills Test (PPST) scores (scores on all subtests must meet Mississippi licensure requirements).
 Not required in Orlando. - Submit Praxis II Specialty Area Test score (score in content area must meet Mississippi licensure requirements).
 Not required in Orlando. - Submit two recommendation forms, if requested.